Pointyware/Disco/feature-evolution/README.md

 # Module Feature Evolution
-This module provides the Evolution feature of the Ember application.
+This module provides the Evolution feature of the Disco application.
 It includes functionality for generating models from genetic strings as well mixing and mutating them.